adamralph/adamralph.github.com/_posts/2014-03-15-no-tech-lead.md

 ### Pragmatism

+> Good tech leads are pragmatic and find a balance between doing it right and getting it done.
+They cut corners when it’s expedient but never out of laziness.
+They encourage their team to find temporary shortcuts or workarounds to problems that are blocking overall progress, and to build minimum viable infrastructure for launch.
+To good tech leads, details matter.
+Code quality, code reviews, and testing are just as important as shipping on time.

+> Bad tech leads take shortcuts that save time in the short term but cost more in the long term, and let technical debt pile up.
+They cannot distinguish between situations that call for expediency and those that call for perfection.

 The team should be collectively pragmatic.

 The team should identify and agree pragmatic paths to progress during backlog grooming and whilst work is being done through continuous communication, reinforced with code reviews.